 Development Producer, STV

 Adrian started his career at Central Films, producers of Morse, Sharpe and Soldier Soldier.
-He got his first script editing job on the Carlton series Thief Takers and now has nearly 20 years’ experience as a script editor and development producer, having worked on over 150 hours of produced television drama for BBC, ITV, Channel 4 and international broadcasters.
+He got his first script editing job on the Carlton series Thief Takers and now has over 20 years’ experience as a script editor and development producer, having worked on over 150 hours of produced television drama for BBC, ITV, Channel 4 and international broadcasters.

 He’s previously worked for indies such as Ecosse Films, Company Pictures and Zeppotron and is currently a development producer at STV, working on a range of projects for all the terrestrial broadcasters.
 His credits include the ITV 2-parter The Poison Tree, Charlie Brooker’s Black Mirror, and series of Wild At Heart, Mistresses, Cape Wrath, Monarch of the Glen, In Deep and Peak Practice.